logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

   - imnotashrimp
   - shalper
 ---
+#### What is parsing

+Logs are typically long, unstructured text documents.
-Parsing is the process of analyzing logs into their finer parts.
-It's how unstructured logs of lengthy text documents are converted into structured, predictable data tables.
+Parsing is the process that converts unstructured logs into structured, organized, and predictable data.
+After it's parsed, log data is more easily searched and aggregated in Kibana Discover and dashboards.

+#### How do I enable parsing in Logz.io?

-Logz.io can automatically parse logs from most environments.
+Logz.io automatically parses logs from most environments.
 You'll only need to configure the shipper to match one of the log types listed below.

-Set the `type` parameter in the shipping config to match the log source.
+The parameter `type` in the shipping config file controls parsing.
+Configure it to match your log source.
 For example, if the shipping config is set to `type: apache_access`, Logz.io automatically parses the logs as Apache access logs.

+#### Which logs does Logz.io automatically parse?

 Here's the list of log types that Logz.io automatically parses: